Save On Your Energy Bills, 6 Simple Changes

 Would you like to save on your energy bills?
 Home energy costs are on the rise.
 The average household in the United States spends roughly $2,000 a year on energy bills, according to the U.S. Environmental Protection Agency’s ENERGY STAR program.

-While basics like shutting off the lights when you leave a room and raising the temperature setting up a few degrees on your air conditioner will help, you’ll have to do more around the house to save significantly on energy costs.
+While basics like shutting off the lights when you leave a room and raising the temperature setting on your air conditioner a few degrees will help, you’ll have to do more around the house to save significantly on energy costs.

 1. Comparison Shop

-Did you know in most cities in the United States you can compare shops to save on your energy bills?
+Did you know that in most U.S. cities, you can compare shops to save on your energy bills?
 Call your local energy provider and ask for a list of energy suppliers they work with.
 You can then compare shops and choose the supplier that best meets your needs.

-Depending on your location Provider and Supplier can be used interchangeably.
+Depending on your location, Provider and Supplier can be used interchangeably.
 This can be confusing.
-Just remember the term 3rd Party Provider or Supplier almost always refers to a company other than the one doing your current and future billing.
+Just remember, the term 3rd Party Provider or “supplier ” almost always refers to a company other than the one handling your current and future billing.

-The company that is currently billing you will stay the same they usually set themselves up as the default supplier.
-In many cases they do not offer the best rates but if you don’t ask you will never know.
+The company currently billing you will remain the same.
+They usually set themselves up as the default supplier.
+In many cases, they do not offer the best rates, but if you don’t ask, you will never know.

-For our example, we will call your current company the provider and you can choose a different supplier and your current provider will just continue to do the billing on other suppliers’ behalf if you choose a supplier.
+For our example, we will call your current company the provider, and you can choose a different supplier; your current provider will continue to handle billing on the other suppliers’ behalf if you choose a supplier.
 For most people, the most important comparison metric will be price.

 In New Jersey, prices to compare also include a reconciliation of costs.
-This cost will generally change seasonally on June 1st and October 1st (beginning of the winter months) of each year to reflect changes to the energy, capacity, and ancillary service costs components.
+This cost will generally change seasonally on June 1st and October 1st (the beginning of the winter months) each year to reflect changes in the energy, capacity, and ancillary service cost components.

-In the United States, the Federal Energy Regulatory Commission approved changes to the transmission cost component, changes to the reconciliation cost component, and other approved changes that will also affect these costs.
+In the United States, the Federal Energy Regulatory Commission approved changes to the transmission cost component, the reconciliation cost component, and other changes that will also affect these costs.
 I am sure you have a similar regulating body where you live.

-Check your energy bill for similar charges and comparison shop your choice of suppliers for the best cost and value that helps you save on your energy bills.
+Check your energy bill for similar charges and compare shops to choose the best cost and value to help you save on your energy bills.

 On a gas utility bill, the price to compare is the average cost per therm for natural gas supply.
 In the United States, this includes state sales tax.
-Again this cost will generally change on October 1st (beginning of the winter months) of each year to reflect changes to the wholesale cost of natural gas, the cost of transporting the natural gas to the utility’s system, and a reconciliation of costs from the prior year.
+Again, this cost will generally change on October 1st (the beginning of the winter months) each year to reflect changes in the wholesale cost of natural gas, the cost of transporting natural gas to the utility’s system, and a reconciliation of costs from the prior year.

-It can be a lot of work to compare shops for the best energy prices but well worth it.
-It can be a one-time thing or you can be like me and check for the best prices every year to ensure you save on your energy bills.
+It can be a lot of work to compare shops for the best energy prices, but it’s well worth it.
+It can be a one-time thing, or you can be like me and check for the best prices every year to ensure you save on your energy bills.

 2. Electricity